CV-ZMH/human-action-recognition/README.md

     - *deepsort* weight to `weights/tracker/deepsort/`
     - *trt_pose* weight to `weights/pose_estimation/trtpose`.

-### 4.2- Convert TrTPose to TensorRT (Optional)
+## Step 2 - Convert TrTPose to TensorRT (Optional)

 If you don't have installed tensorrt on your system, just skip this step.
-You just need to set trtpose pytorch model path of the [model path]() in the config.
+You just need to set trtpose pytorch model path of the [model path](https://github.com/CV-ZMH/human_activity_recognition/blob/ad2f8adfbd30e1ae1ea3b964a2f144ce757d944a/configs/infer_trtpose_deepsort_dnn.yaml#L9) in the config.

 Run the below command to convert  TrtPose pytorch weight to tensorrt.
 ```bash